Nesousx/nesatmo-s6/README.md

 ### Nesatmo

-## Send Netatmo data to any InfluxDB server..
+## Send Netatmo data to any InfluxDB server

 Docker image based on s6-overlays and CI wih Drone...